Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ### <a name="windows-install"></a>Step 2 [Windows]: Run the `install.cmd` Script
 Batch Shipyard includes a installation command file that simplifies installing Batch Shipyard on [python.org (CPython)](https://www.python.org) and Anaconda.
-It is highly recommended to use Python 3.5 or higher (or an Anaconda equivalent).
+It is highly recommended to use Python 3.5 or later (or an Anaconda equivalent).
 The use of the `install.cmd` script installs Batch Shipyard into a virtual environment.
 For example:
 ```shell